by Tom Allen

 Build An M&A Team (Or Make Sure Your Existing Team Is Up To The Job)

-The type of M&A team an organization requires depends on its M&A strategy and the type of deals being considered.
+The type of deal team an organization requires depends on its M&A strategy and the type of deals being considered.
 An M&A team is best able to support an acquisition when it is underpinned by a well-defined acquisition strategy.
 As already outlined, an acquisition strategy defines an organization’s approach to M&A – part of which is the type and number of deals that are to be closed.
-Accordingly, this sets the level of activity and expertise required for building and screening a pipeline of opportunities, conducting due diligence, negotiating and closing deals and running the post-merger process.
+Accordingly, this sets the level of activity and expertise required for building and screening a pipeline of opportunities during pipeline management, conducting M&A due diligence, negotiating and closing deals and running the post-merger integration.

 Many organizations determine the size of their M&A teams on the basis of due diligence requirements (arguably the process requiring the most people across the deal lifecycle).
 However, determining the size of an M&A team on this basis can result in a team that is too focused on the detail or lacking in commercial and strategic awareness (essential capabilities to an acquisition strategy).
 While vitally important, due diligence is only part of the deal lifecycle – if an M&A team lacks the skills and expertise to effectively screen targets in line with an acquisition strategy it could easily end up conducting due diligence on an unsuitable target.